err0r500/ilk-lang/README.md

 # EML

-## example of DBC event-modeling board schema and validation rules
+## example of DBC event-modeling board schema and validation rules (would be encoded in .ilk file) and the board itself would be a .kli file

 ### Board Structure